-The U.S. National Institute of Mental Health (NIMH), part of the NIH, is the largest scientific organization in the world dedicated to mental health research.
+The U.S. National Institute of Mental Health ("NIMH"), part of the NIH, is the largest scientific organization in the world dedicated to mental health research.
 NIMH is one of 27 Institutes and Centers of the NIH, the world's leading biomedical research organization.
 The mission of NIMH is to transform the understanding and treatment of mental illnesses through basic and clinical research, paving the way for prevention, recovery and cure.
-In February 2015, we entered into a Cooperative Research and Development Agreement with the NIH providing for an AV-101 Phase 2 efficacy and safety study to be conducted at the NIMH by Dr. Carlos Zarate and fully-funded by the NIH.
+In February 2015, we entered into a Cooperative Research and Development Agreement ("CRADA") with the NIH providing for the initial AV-101 Phase 2 efficacy and safety in Major Derpessive Disorder.
+The study will be fully funded by the NIH and will be conducted at the NIMH by Dr. Carlos Zarate.
 Dr. Zarate is the NIMH's Chief of Experimental Therapeutics & Pathophysiology Branch and Section on Neurobiology and Treatment of Mood and Anxiety Disorders.